im-vijayts/beat-maker-app/README.md

-# music-prod-app
+# Beat maker app

-A cross-platform music production app using java swing API.
+A cross-platform beat maker app implemented using java swing API.

+The interface is done using the Swing API.
+It uses the grid layout which makes it flexible and responsive.
+If the window size goes below a specified limit, the buttons can be access by using the scrollbars.

+The audio is played using the AudioInputStream class.
+It matches the action event when a button is pressed and plays the respective sound file.

+All the sounds present in this repository are from random sources and is only for educative and non-commercial purposes.